One shortcut.

 The kind of reader who has 347 open tabs, a Readwise export folder nobody opens, and three overlapping Notion databases.

 Postclyp reads the DOM, strips the noise, and keeps the full content.
-Works on 12 platforms today — and any website via the ⌘S shortcut.
+Inline button on 7 supported platforms; the ⌘S shortcut and right-click menu cover any other page.

 A summary of every cluster, what's new, what contradicts — in your inbox Monday.